 The early and late stages of Lyme disease are usually separated by a period without symptoms.

 Typically, a large, raised, red spot (erythema migrans) appears at the site of the bite, usually on the thigh, buttock, or trunk or in the armpit.
-The spot typically appears 3 to 32 days after the tick bite, which most people do not remember.
+The spot occurs in about 75% of people and typically appears 3 to 32 days after the tick bite.
+However, because deer tick nymphs are so small, most people do not realize they have been bitten.